AP

 Research Document Installation

-A second research document outlines five key drivers that define the theoretical scope of project: Genetic Tech Development, Photographic Tech Development, Shift in Media and Human Interaction, Shift in Public Anxiety, and Perception of Disability (1975–2045).
-Together, these drivers establish the socio-technical foundations for the emergence of a speculative Genetics Gym—proposing that such a product is not as far-fetched as it may initially appear.
+A second research document outlines five key drivers that define the theoretical scope of the project: Genetic Tech Development, Photographic Tech Development, Shift in Media and Human Interaction, Shift in Public Anxiety, and Perception of Disability (1975–2045).
+Together, these drivers establish the socio-technical foundations for the emergence of a speculative Genetics Gym, proposing that such a product is not as far-fetched as it may initially appear.
 By tracing convergences across biotechnology, representation, and cultural anxiety, the study positions the Genetics Gym as a plausible, if provocative, response to current trajectories in optimisation culture and identity engineering.

 A1 printed research document on custom Perspex stand, London 2016, Edition 1/100